cse110-sp21-group15/cse110-sp21-group15/admin/cipipeline/phase1.md

 Automated code quality is currently configured with CodeClimate.
 Currently, we're trying to see if we can change our repo to private and still keep CodeClimate, as CodeClimate is only free for public repos.
 We sent an email to support and they should get back to us in a day.

 ## Testing

-We are using Jest for all testing in our project Testing is implemented using GitHub Actions as well, so upon pushing to the main branch, all unit testing will be ran, and you can only successfully push to main if all unit tests are passed successfully.
+We are using Jest for all testing in our project.
+Testing is implemented using GitHub Actions as well, so upon pushing to the main branch, all unit testing will be ran, and you can only successfully push to main if all unit tests are passed successfully.
 Unit tests can also be made and tested before pushing for any tests needed.

 ## Automatic Doc Generation

 We are using JSDocs for our automatic doc generation.
-Using github actions, a command will be run for JSDocs that will generate an html page that automatically documents our code.
-All it requires is a little work from developers to add JSDoc compatible method descriptions in comments above each method.
+Using github actions, a command will be run for JSDocs that will generate html files that will document our code.
+The files are deployed to Github Pages on the gh-pages branch of our repository on push and pull request.
+The static site is deployed to this link: https://cse110-sp21-group15.github.io/cse110-sp21-group15/

+Visual Studio Code can automatically generate JSDoc comments for methods if you type '/**' above a given method or constructor.
+See the .js file to test automatic doc generation in the pipeline directory for examples.
+Code must be commented in JSDoc format in order for the html files to be automatically generated.

+In the future since we may want to deploy our landing page to Github Pages instead of this static site.
+We need to explore alternative methods of deployment in general such as Heroku or Firebase Hosting, and rewrite this action.

 ## CI/CD Pipeline
 ![ORBIS Brainstorming MindMap (2)](https://user-images.githubusercontent.com/68146410/118580585-fcb03e80-b744-11eb-9086-ea5297e04562.jpg)